Conwy town walls: 14th to 18th centuries

 The new town of Conwy was populated by English settlers, particularly from nearby Cheshire and Lancashire, and the town walls were in part designed to encourage immigrants to settle there in safety.
-The town of Conwy was only modestly successful, however; by 1312 it had 124 burgage tenements – properties paying rent to the king – making it more successful than neighbouring Caernarfon, but less so than Beaumaris.
-Welsh residents appear to have slowly arrived inside the town during the 14th century, and even then were subject to considerable suspicion.
+The town of Conwy was only modestly successful, however, since by 1312, it had 124 burgage tenements, properties paying rent to the king, which made it more successful than neighbouring Caernarfon but less so than Beaumaris.
+Welsh residents appear to have slowly arrived inside the town during the 14th century and even then were subject to considerable suspicion.
 Protecting the town remained a priority and during this period the constable charged with the security of the castle was also the mayor of Conwy, although protecting the town walls was probably the duty of the citizens rather than the forces attached to the castle.
 The walls were guarded by crossbowmen, and improved firing positions for them were built into the town walls at the start of the 14th century.

-In 1400 the Welsh prince Owain Glyndŵr rose in rebellion against English rule.
+In 1400, the Welsh prince Owain Glyndŵr rose in rebellion against English rule.
 Two of Owain's cousins infiltrated and took control of Conwy Castle in 1401 and, despite the defensive walls, the town of Conwy was occupied for two months and sacked by Welsh forces.
 The townspeople complained that £5,000 worth of damage had been done, including the destruction of the gates and the bridges along the town walls.

 Over a century later, there are records of the walls being repaired in the 1520s and 1530s by Henry VIII in preparation for a potential royal visit, but the ascension of the Tudor dynasty to the English throne had heralded a change in the way Wales was administered.
 The Tudors were Welsh in origin, and their rule eased hostilities between the Welsh and English.
 The military importance of Conwy's defences declined and the townspeople used the walls' defensive ditches for discarding rubbish.
 Parts of the town walls were robbed for their stone during this period for use in the construction of local buildings.